wahyu243/SuperZill/README.md

 # SuperZill

+This is my submission for Building with Zilliqa: NFTs Beyond Art Hackathon.
+Generative Art Pieces

 SuperZill NFT is made with Generator Art.

 Consists of several parts that are categorized as very rare, rare, and original.